seishun/node-steam/README.md

 Since JavaScript's Number type does not have enough precision to store 64-bit integers, SteamIDs are represented as decimal strings.
 (Just wrap the number in quotes)

-Chat-related methods automatically convert ClanIDs (group's SteamID) to ChatIDs.
-Conversely, ChatIDs are converted to ClanIDs in chat-related events if it's a group chat (i.e. not an "ad hoc" chat), otherwise left alone.
-In the following docs, chat SteamID always refers to ClanID for group chats and ChatID otherwise.

 # Enums

 Whenever a method accepts (or an event provides) an `ESomething`, it's a Number that represents some enum value.
 See [enums.steamd](https://github.com/SteamRE/SteamKit/blob/master/Resources/SteamLanguage/enums.steamd) and [eresult.steamd](https://github.com/SteamRE/SteamKit/blob/master/Resources/SteamLanguage/eresult.steamd) for the whole list of them.
 For each enum, there is an equivalently named property on `Steam`.
 The property is an object; for each of the enum's members, there is an equivalently named property on the object with an equivalent value.